Skip to main content

 900.000.000.000+ dollars spent for military budgets (per year)

-And don't forget to add uncountable and I really mean devastating large number of missiles and rockets, all kind of ballistics, regular weapons, drones, rifles, pistols, cold weapons, military based factories, scientific research facilities, spy satellites and military space programs, state of the art uniforms etc. Indeed we don't have name for that big number in mathematics.
+And don't forget to add uncountable, and I really mean devastating, a large number of missiles and rockets, all kinds of ballistics, regular weapons, drones, rifles, pistols, cold weapons, military-based factories, scientific research facilities, spy satellites and military space programs, state-of-the-art uniforms, etc. Indeed, we don't have a name for that big number in mathematics.
 Even the number of zeros in that count would be probably longer than the letters in this very sentence.

 The 11 Most Powerful Militaries In The World**

 Now, only by comparing these numbers with James Madison's words, it seems that after 200+ years, perhaps armies are not children of war anymore.
-In the dawn of third millennium it seems now that they are perfectly capable of creating wars just to justify their own existence.
+In the dawn of the third millennium, it seems now that they are perfectly capable of creating wars just to justify their own existence.
 If only war could stay in history and fairy tales...
 But we all know that's not going to happen.
-With all those weaponry in existence there will always be people who will think that rifle is not a rifle if it never fires a bullet.
+With all that weaponry in existence, there will always be people who will think that a rifle is not a rifle if it never fires a bullet.

 Original post date: November 2014, Update: November 2015